ruuda/convector/readme.md

 those are Haswell or later.

 Software: a recent nightly version of the
 [Rust programming language](https://rust-lang.org) is required.
+Version 1.10 is recommended.
 On Windows you need the version with the MSVC ABI.

 Compiling and Running
 ---------------------